Your scalp probably isn’t high on your list of beauty priorities because it’s hidden away beneath your hair.

 You could ask your hairdresser next time you’re in their chair if you’re unsure.

-- Sensitive scalps – using too many detergents and strong shampoos could upset a sensitive scalp.
-The best shampoo for sensitive scalp is one with organic plant extracts and natural ingredients, such as Natura Siberica Shampoo - Neutral for sensitive scalp or Ethique Heali Kiwi Shampoo Bar For Touchy Scalps.
+- Using too many detergents and strong shampoos could upset a sensitive scalp.
+The best shampoo for the sensitive scalp is one with organic plant extracts and natural ingredients, such as Natura Siberica Shampoo - Neutral for sensitive scalp.

 Conditioners shouldn’t be applied to the scalp.
 Instead of giving you shiny, soft hair, you’re more likely to overload your scalp with heavy products and cause the hair at the scalp (where it’s newest and naturally most soft) to become lank and oily.

 Your scalp is covered in skin.
-You wouldn’t consider a flaky, itchy face par for the course, so why do we so often ignore such issues on our scalp?
+You wouldn’t consider a flaky, itchy face par for the course, so why do we often ignore such issues on our scalp?